alxers/book_of_proof/11_chapter.md

 1) R is reflexive.
 2) R is symmetric, there are no such x, y for which (y, x) not in R if (x, y) in R.
 3) R is transitive, f.e. (aRa ^ aRa) => aRa.

+.12.
+Prove that the relation | (divides) on the set Z is reflexive and transitive.
+1) Show that | is reflexive.